torrlane/synalogik-tech-test/README.md

 java -jar text-stats-1.0-SNAPSHOT.jar path_to_my_file
 ```

-See the `com.synalogik.Main` class for criteria for deciding what text is considered to be a word
+See the `com.synalogik.Main` class for criteria for deciding whether a piece of text is considered to be a word